Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Rail mounting

-Once we positioned the rails on the rivet nut locations, we slid the channel nuts that will be used to mount the solar panels before tightening the rail mounting bolts.
+Once we positioned the rails on the locations of the rivet nuts, we slid the channel nuts that will be used to mount the solar panels before tightening the rail mounting bolts.

-We used a large diameter fender washer for the mounting bolts to ensure we have enough surface area to provide good clamping force and blue Loctite on the threads to ensure the bolt does not loosen due to road vibrations.
+We used a large diameter mudguard washer for the mounting bolts to ensure we have enough surface area to provide good clamping force and blue Loctite on the threads to guarantee the bolt does not loosen due to vibrations on the road.

 Mounting and solar panels